-To observe and measure the angle of your lower chest tissue/breast area, you will need to take a photo of your chest taking two important things into account:
+In order to observe and measure the angle of your lower chest tissue area, you will need to take a photo of your chest taking two important things into account:

-Here there is relatively minimal breast tissue and skin.
-Also, there’s not a lot of “projection” (how far the areola and nipple are positioned out forward from the chest due to them sitting on prominent breast tissue).
-Projection can lead to hanging skin when that volume of tissue is gone.
-In this case, minimal skin removal techniques work well.
-Within the “Greater than 135 degrees” category, patients with very good skin/very little tissue can use the Keyhole approach.
-Patients with a bit more tissue may need to use the Periareolar/Circumareolar (donut) approach.
+Here there is relatively minimal chest tissue, and also relatively minimal skin.
+Also, there’s not a lot of “projection” (projection means how far the areola & nipple are positioned out forward from the chest due to them sitting on prominent chest tissue).
+Projection can lead to hanging skin when all of that volume is gone.
+All of these things usually add up to the minimal skin removal techniques working well.
+Within the “Greater than 135 degrees” category, patients with very minimal skin / very little tissue can have the keyhole approach, and patients with a bit more tissue may need to have the periareolar / circumareolar (donut) approach.

 If your angle is about 110 degrees (just a bit wider than a right angle) or more, you are in the middle ground of having too much extra skin for a Keyhole incision, but perhaps not so much that a Double-incision is needed.
 For many of these patients, a purse-string/donut (also called Circumareolar) incision is a possibility.
 Others with a bit more excess skin may be able to have a donut-type incision with some additional wedges of skin removed nearby the areolas (the Fishmouth incision).
 However, these approaches may result in either a pleating-pattern of wrinkles around the areolas, or final scars that originate directly out from the areolas and are therefore not in anatomic positions.
 An alternative incision for patients in this category is the Lollipop techinique, which involves an incision around the areola, and a vertical scar running down from it.
 In my practice, some patients in this category ultimately decide to have a Double-incision procedure even though other options are available, because the Double-incision is the most reliable way to get a flat, tight chest.

 You might ask, what about infrabreast angles of 90-110 degrees?
 Most patients in this category are best served by having one of the more aggressive skin removal procedures cited just above.
-However, some patients in this range have really good skin elasticity and there’s a chance that the Periareolar approach would work.
+However, some patients in this range have high skin elasticity, so there’s a chance that the Periareolar approach would work.
 In this case, a consultation with Dr. Mosser would be necessary to identify the best procedure for you.

 In terms of nipple sensation, patients who choose the Double-incision technique do not have nipple numbness.
 Those patients still have sensation in their nipples, similar to the sensation in the skin of their upper chest before surgery.
 If a patient is hoping to maintain the heightened sensitivity of the nipples they have before surgery, then the Keyhole, Periareolar, Lollipop, Inverted T and Buttonhole incision types can sometimes accomplish this goal.

-Stated another way, here’s a decision tree that might help you decide what FTM top surgery procedure is the best one for you:
+Stated another way, here’s a decision tree that might help you decide what FTM/N top surgery procedure is the best one for you:

 To download a PDF version of this image please click here.

 So there you have it!
-Once you have a sense as to which category your body fits into in terms of chest shape and therefore extra skin, you will understand which procedure may be the best option for you.
-Take a good quality photo, then pay attention to the infrabreast angle and you’ll quickly know which options are the ones you should focus on as being right for you.
+Once you have a sense as to which category your body fits into in terms of chest shape and extra skin, you will understand which procedure may be the best option for you.
+Take a good quality photo, pay attention to the infrabreast angle, and you’ll quickly know which options are the ones you should focus on.